 Want to switch to a cheaper deal?
 Run an energy comparison to get started.

 Your gas meter is your window into your energy habits, but too few of us know how to use our gas meters properly, and how to make sure we have accurate energy bills.

-Taking an accurate reading on a gas meter means that you are more likely to pay for the energy you actually used, rather than the nearest guess.
+Most energy suppliers will estimate your energy usage if they can, but it you take an accurate reading on a gas meter you are more likely to pay for the energy you actually used, rather than the nearest guess.

-Why do I need to read my gas meter?
+Why do I need to take a gas meter reading?

-It's important to make accurate measurements of your gas consumption so you don't pay more than you need to.
-Your supplier will often use estimates of what they think you've used unless you prove otherwise.
+It's important to take accurate meter readings of your gas consumption so you don't pay more than you need to.
+Otherwise, your gas supplier will use estimates of what they think you've used, leading to inaccurate gas bills.